RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

     <li>
       <em>Testing is critical</em>: we are testing, right?
 In dev-speak, <code>tested_code != secure_code</code> but <code>tested_code.class == SecurityMindset</code>.
 In other words, it is possible to write insecure, tested code, but proper testing does seem to inherit qualities from a security mindset and to encourage more thoughtful programming.
 In my opinion, testing generally falls into two main types: <ol>
         <li>
-          Code-based Testing: I&#8217;ll let others bore you with a long list of what&#8217;s available out there but do want to point out that real-world progress can be made towards better securing code with the usage of tools/methods such as: Rspec and friends, TDD, BDD, etc.
+          Code-based Testing: I'll let others bore you with a long list of what's available out there but do want to point out that real-world progress can be made towards better securing code with the usage of tools/methods such as: Rspec and friends, TDD, BDD, etc.
         </li>
         <li>
           Human Testing: sometimes nothing beats enlisting the help of others to pound away on our beloved projects.
-You&#8217;d be surprised at how many issues are found by this approach, often leading to cries of, &#8220;But users aren&#8217;t supposed to do that!&#8221; <ol>
+You'd be surprised at how many issues are found by this approach, often leading to cries of, &#8220;But users aren't supposed to do that!&#8221; <ol>
             <li>
               Non-technical users: enlist someone who can has a hard time finding the / key.
 This type of person will usually do all sorts of unexpected things.
 The unexpected behavior can quickly reveal the hidden weaknesses in the UI, workflow, and security.
             </li>
             <li>
               Enlist the upcoming geeks: you know those kids who are always jail-breaking phones?
 After issuing a few half-hearted reprimands, ask them to &#8220;conquer&#8221; your app.
-Offering a prize can&#8217;t hurt.
+Offering a prize can't hurt.
             </li>
             <li>
               Enlist an expert to audit your code, procedures, and projects.